 The 400-acre forest is home to many different species of diverse flora and fauna.
 Eucalyptus trees native to the area take up a large part of the forest.
 Possums and gliders are easy to spot at dusk when the mammals emerge from their habitats where they spend time nesting during the day.
 Echidnas and wallabies are also fairly common, but are hard to spot as they are very shy.
 Night time will see bats come alive as they fly across the walking trails in search of insects.

-Wright Forest, Bushland Reserve in Emerald & Cockatoo
+Wright Forest, Bushland Reserve Walking Tracks, Emerald & Cockatoo

 Birdwatching at the forest is also a popular activity, thanks to the many bird species native to the forest.
 Some of the birds that are easy to spot include honeyeaters, parrots and rosellas.
 Owing to the threat posed by domestic animals, visitors with pets are required to keep pets within reach at all times, and place them indoors after dusk.